kontron/python-ipmi/README.rst

 Compatibility
 -------------

-Currently python 2.7 is supported.
+Python 2.7 is currently  supported.
 Python 3.x support is in beta

 Contributing